bmukha/kottans-frontend/README.md

 <details><summary>0.
 Git basics</summary>
 <br>

 Though I have worked with Git before, I've used only basic push and pool commands.
 So, basically, everything was new for me in this course.
-The thing that impressed me the most is the sheer possibility that GIT provides.
+The thing that impressed me the most is the sheer amount of possibilities that GIT provides.
 I will definitely use rebasing, merging and cherry-picking in the future.

 ![coursera1](./img/stage0/General/0.Git-basics/coursera_git_1.resized.png)
 ![coursera2](./img/stage0/General/0.Git-basics/coursera_git_2.resized.png)